How to use phalcon-devtools to accelerate Phalcon development

 --models=s Models directory [optional]

---schema=s Switch the schema for model creation.
-By default, it works as described in config.php, but overrides the direction.
+--schema=s Switches the schema for model creation.
+By default, it works as described in config.php, but this overrides the destination

-Even if it is specified here, if the schema is not set in config.php, an error "ERROR: SQLSTATE[3D000]: Invalid catalog name: 1046 No database selected" will occur.
+Even if you specify it here, if the schema is not set in config.php, the error "ERROR: SQLSTATE[3D000]: Invalid catalog name: 1046 No database selected" will occur

 --namespace=s Set the namespace for the model you create

---extends=s Set the inheritance source class.
-Since the use operator is not used, the namespace must also be included in the description.
+--extends=s Set the inheritance class.
+Since the use operator is not used, it is necessary to include the namespace

---force Overwrites even if a file with the same name already exists
+--force Overwrites the file even if it already exists

---get-set Columns in a table are usually created as public properties of a class, but make this a protected property and provide getters/setters.
+--get-set Normally, columns in a table are created as public properties of a class, but we will make them protected properties and provide getters/setters

---relations If the target table has a foreign key constraint, relation settings will be added.
+--relations If the target table has a foreign key constraint, a relation setting will be added

---fk If the target table has a foreign key constraint, relation settings will be added.
+--fk If the target table has a foreign key constraint, a relation setting will be added

 --validations Define possible domain validation according to conventions

---directory=s Set the project root path.
-This setting is valid only if the project type is simple
+--directory=s Sets the path to the project root.
+This setting is only valid if the project type is simple

---mapcolumn Add a columnMap method that allows you to get a list of field names in the table in code.
+--mapcolumn Add a columnMap method to get a list of field names in a table in your code

 --abstract Create your model as an abstract class.
-It creates an abstract class for all tables, so it may be a useful option depending on your design philosophy.
+This creates an abstract class for all tables, which may be a useful option depending on your design philosophy

 phalcon migration command

-This is a command that can perform processing related to DB migration.
+This is a command that can handle DB migration

-Even if the number of columns decreases due to a version downgrade, etc., the columns are deleted using ALTER TABLE instead of recreating the table, so it is unlikely that the table will become empty.
+Even if the number of columns is reduced due to a version downgrade, the table is not recreated but the columns are deleted using ALTER TABLE, so it is unlikely that the table will become empty

-If you run "phalcon migration generate" without any arguments, version control will be performed using version numbers.
+If you run "phalcon migration generate" without any arguments, it will use version number based versioning.

-If you use the --descr option with generate, it will switch to timestamp-based version control.
+If you use the --descr option with generate, it will switch to timestamp based versioning.

-What's confusing is that both types of migration can be mixed.
+What makes it confusing is that you can mix both types of migrations

-Even if migration B is executed with migration A applied, the message "Info: Version 1.0.0 was already applied" will be displayed, indicating that migration A and migration B are internally the same.
-Looks like it's been confirmed.
+Even if you run migration B while migration A is applied, you will get the message "Info: Version 1.0.0 was already applied", so it seems that migration A and migration B are internally confirmed to be the same.

 --migrations=s Specify the path to the migrations directory.
-It seems to be needed only if project=modules
+This is only required when project=modules

 --version=s Specify the migration version you want to change

---descr=s Add a migration description to the migration.
-This option is valid only when generating, and only when this option is specified, the migration file will be timestamp-based.
+--descr=s Adds a migration description to the migration.
+This option is only valid when using generate, and only with this option will the migration file be timestamp-based

---data=s Export the data and save it in a dat file (the contents are CSV patterns).
-Select two types: always and oncreate, and a migration file will be created to be inserted at the time of upload.
+--data=s Export the data and save it in a dat file (the contents appear to be CSV).
+Choose between always and oncreate, and a migration file will be created so that it will be inserted when uploading

---force Even if a migration file exists, it will be overwritten and created.
-This option is valid only if the version is specified with the --version option; if not specified, the highest version number will be assigned.
+--force This option is only valid when a version is specified with the --version option.
+If not specified, the highest version number will be assigned

---ts-based Work with timestamp-based versioned migrations.
-This option is valid only when the --action option is run, list, and ignored when it is generate.
+--ts-based Work on timestamp-based versioned migrations.
+This option is only valid when the --action option is run or list, and is ignored when using generate

---log-in-db Normally, the current migration version is written in "./.phalcon/migration-version", but by adding this option, you can change it to version control within the DB.
+--log-in-db Normally, the current migration version is written in "./.phalcon/migration-version", but by adding this option, you can change it to manage the version in the DB

---no-auto-increment Prevents saving the current value of the increment
+--no-auto-increment Do not save the current value of the increment

 phalcon scaffold command